jerry153fish/jerry153fish.github.io/_posts/2018-01-21-job-seek-development-jornal-1.md

 * profile: a collection of user information, skills, education, experience, projects and so on
-* skills: skills -- taggable
+* skills: skills
-* experience: working experience -- taggable
+* experience: working experience
-* projects: user projects -- taggable
+* projects: user projects
-* activities: user activities -- taggable
+* activities: user activities

 * tags: identifier and corner store in the project